Construction Update

 Waterbodies Unit

-Sherwin-Williams is initiating pre-design investigation activities to address contamination in Silver Lake, Bridgewood Lake, Kirkwood Lake and the Hilliards Creek floodplain.
-For more information on the Waterbodies unit and the EPA-approved remedy, visit the Waterbodies page.
+Sherwin-Williams is performing pre-design investigation, remedial design and remediation activities to address contamination in Silver Lake, Bridgewood Lake, Kirkwood Lake and the Hilliards Creek floodplain.
+Periodic field activities may occur within the lakes as the pre-design and remedial design phases move forward.

 Contaminated soils are excavated, stabilized as needed, and trucked off-site to an EPA-approved landfill.